-The Fund responds quickly and flexibly to new reform approaches.
-This is made possible by the project’s streamlined implementing structure.
-The strategic direction is set by a high-level committee comprising representatives of the Afghan and German governments.
-Thus it is possible to put project ideas and training courses rapidly into effect.
-The Fund also serves as a point of intersection with other programmes of German-Afghan cooperation, or those of other international donors.
+Backed by lean structures, the Fund can respond quickly and flexibly to new reform approaches.
+A high-level committee comprising representatives of the Afghan and German Governments sets the strategic direction.
+It is thus possible to quickly put into practice project ideas and training courses.
+The Fund also serves as a point of intersection with other programmes of German-Afghan cooperation and those of other international donors.

 Preventing corruption.
 The Afghan anti-corruption authorities, including the High Office of Oversight and Anti-corruption and the Independent Anti-corruption Committee, have drawn on the support of specialists through the Fund.
 The Independent Anti-corruption Committee now conducts risk analyses for the prevention of corruption for Afghan ministries, authorities and public administrations.
 Ministries and their internal procedures are extensively investigated to determine their susceptibility to corruption and recommendations are developed to remedy weaknesses.

 Following an upskilling initiative in finance and public administration, 30 staff members of the Afghan Supreme Audit Office perform their oversight tasks more professionally and independently issue recommendations for increasing the efficiency of processes.

 Strengthening the economic position of women.
 Specialists support the Ministry of Labour with defining measures for removing barriers to the economic development of women.
 A national action plan sets out measures developed under participatory initiatives aimed at significantly increasing the contribution of Afghan women to the economy.
 Building on this, the national action plan has been developed further with the aim of also significantly increasing women’s participation in economic activity, and has since become a key element of the national development strategy.